dexie/Dexie.js/README.md

 ```
 Yes, it's that simple.

-An equivalent module version using top-level await (works in all modern browsers):
+An equivalent modern version (works in all modern browsers):

 ```html
 <!doctype html>